lynnlangit/gcp-for-bioinformatics/3_Machine_Learning/README.md

 - USE DeepVariant to perform variant analysis
 - USE Deep Learning VM image to create your own ML model
 - USE Deep Learning container image to create your own ML model/container
+- USE TensorQTL for very fast GPU-based QTL mapping
 - USE Jupyter notebook with BigQuery API
 - USE Jupyter notebook with BigQuery and BQ ML APIs